How Does Machine Learning Work? Like a Brain!

 • able to learn more information.

 This technology is what drives our custom image classification API.
-People can build image recognizer without deep knowledge in few minutes.
-Sometimes clients asked me if we can recognize 10 000 categories having one training image of each.
+People can build an image recognizer without deep knowledge in a few minutes.
+Sometimes clients ask me if we can recognize 10,000 categories, having one training image of each.
 Imagine the kid’s brain learning this.
 It is nearly impossible.
-The idea is more categories you want your child to know, more images it has to see.
-It takes ages for our brain to develop and understand the world.
-Same as child starts with basic objects start with basic categories.
+The idea is, that the more categories you want your child to know, the more images it has to see.
+It takes ages for our brains to develop and understand the world.
+Same as the child starts with basic objects, and starts with basic categories.

-I tried to simplify the machine learning to visual task only and compare it with something we all know.
-In Ximilar (Vize.ai) we often think of human brain while experimenting with new models and processing pipelines.
+I tried to simplify machine learning to a visual task only and compare it with something we all know.
+In Ximilar we often think of the human brain while experimenting with new models and processing pipelines.
 I will be happy to hear some feedback from you.

 This article was originally published by David Rajnoch.